carloocchiena/code_bites/README.md

 # code_chunks
-Little chunks of functions that comes in handy.
-For bookmarking and memo.
+Little chunks of functions that comes in handy for other purposes, that I'd like to store on the fly.

-Mostly Python.
-Then C++, C#, Java.